Mountain River. Painting #41. Use Happy Accidents to Your Advantage.

 I chose this painting to explore four specific techniques:

-- Cloud Technique: I experimented with a new method for creating clouds by leaving open spaces in the sky and blending the Titanium White into the sky.
+I experimented with a new method for creating clouds by leaving open spaces in the sky and blending the Titanium White into the sky.
+This is quite simple yet effective.
+By painting clouds this way, you use less paint and you save yourself the hassle of picking up too much under color and having to wipe off the brush.

-- Two Inch Brush: I used the two inch brush to create the trees as opposed to the fan brush technique that is common as well as highlighting the grassy foreground.
-That is something that I always struggle with.
+I used the two inch brush to create the trees as opposed to the fan brush technique that is common as well as highlighting the grassy foreground.
+The grassy foreground is something that I always struggle with.
 The key is a thin highlight color and light pressure in the application.

-Outcome and Reflection While my painting differs slightly from Bob Ross’s original, I am pleased with the results, particularly the non-snow-capped mountains.
+While my painting differs slightly from Bob Ross’s original, I am pleased with the results, particularly the non-snow-capped mountains, even if the values are a bit lighter than Bob’s version.
 The cloud technique proved simple yet effective, and the practice with highlights was invaluable.

-Conclusion I hope you enjoyed reading about “Mountain River” and feel inspired to try it yourself.
+I hope you enjoyed reading about my “Mountain River” painting and feel inspired to try it yourself.
 If you do, please share your results with me.
 If you enjoy my blog, consider sharing it with your friends.
 This painting ended up as a gift to a family member.
 If you’d like a painting like this for yourself, I have a shop where you can acquire some of my artwork for yourself or as a gift for the happy tree lover in your life.
+To see what’s currently on the easel, check out all my social media sites.
+Hope to see you in my comments sections!
+If you do find your way there from here, leave a comment and let me know.
+Until next time…

 Happy painting!